WENDYWEN20/Charter/README.md

 Data

-Mock data in src/data/transactions.js includes three customers with transactions for January–March 2025.
+Mock data in src/data/transactions.js includes four customers with transactions for April to Jun 2025.
 The solution dynamically extracts months from transaction dates.

 Calculation Logic